millohi/Personal-RAG-Chatbot/backend/readme.md

    - start_ragbot.sh: Set path to .env (1x) & domain (1x)
    - nginx/cert.conf: Set Domain (1x)
    - nginx/https.conf: Set Domain (4x)
+3. Create your database in ragbot/docs/.
+You can use the empty knowledge-base.md or use any other .md file.
-3. Use start_ragbot.sh to start the ragbot-api automatically.
+4. Use start_ragbot.sh (after making it executable with chmod +x start_ragbot.sh) to start the ragbot-api automatically (this can take up to 10 minutes).
 If everything works, you can use https://domain.de and should return the info that the ragbot is running.
 For requests use https://domain.de/chat to call the api.